openscope/openscope/documentation/airport-guides/kjfk.md

 To the east, we overhang the Islip area (to acommodate descending the ROBER arrivals), and to the northwest, we overhang the LaGuardia and Newark areas (to accomodate descending the LENDY arrivals).

+### Vectoring Departures

+With the exception of the SKORR4 departure, RNGRR transition, all departures will need to be vectored to join their route.
+When departing the 31s, due to airspace constraints (LGA/EWR traffic), all traffic will need a left turn to the west or south.

+Aircraft routed over RBV (usually routed `SKORR4.RNGRR..RBV`) are not impacted, but all other aircraft will be issued a southbound heading, climbed above any relevant arrival traffic, and turned toward their departure fix.
+Departures to north fixes will be climbed above landing traffic, and turned northeasbound across the LENDY arrival flow before being cleared on course.

 ### Airports of Interest

 #### KJFK (Primary Airport)